KulikDM/pythresh/docs/benchmark.rst

  Over Prediction
 ******************

-All thresholders have a tendancy to over predict the contamination level of the outlier scores.
+All thresholders have a tendency to over predict the contamination level of the outlier scores.
 This will lead to not only mis-classifying inliers based on the outlier detection method's capabilities but also further inliers which will lead to a loss of significant data with which